 Bodily pleasure.
 Ever since I gave up drugs the simple pleasures of my body have become deeper.
 Ordinary body functions like stretching, yawning, pissing and shitting are deeply pleasurable.
 Solo dancing has opened my senses to new movement possibilities I'm now beginning to explore in partner dancing.
 Eating is delightful, literally.
 I'm filled with delight at the profound pleasure I find in simple foods cooked just right, with minimal seasonings.
 Just lying in my bed at night I feel my body gently tingling, suffused with energy.
 In all of this, the steadily growing quiet inside is the core, the source.
-That's Leela singing to me, singing her song that all of this is.
+That's Leela singing to me, singing her silent song that all of this is.

 Melancholy.
 I take pleasure in the world as it is.
 I don't require it to be different, to meet some standard.
 Sadness is an inescapable quality of the world.
 The video On the Nature of Daylight is a heartrending masterpiece of contemporary art, combining Max Richter's inspired music with a story about heartbreak.
 I've heard melancholy is the enjoyment of sadness.
 Maybe I'm melancholy.
 But I'm certainly not sad.
 Sadness is debilitating.
 I'm energized, tingling, alive, awake.